RHUL-CS-Projects/graphfellow/docs/settings.md

 JSON (`background-color`) because frankly life is too short to waste time spotting _that_ particular bug.

-Here's an example of how some config settings relate to vertices and edges.
+Here's an example showing how some config settings apply to vertices and edges.
 Note how the `vertices` settings for `pulse_scale`, `radius` and `ring_radius` are related.